 Metering & focus accuracy

 Movie / video mode

-The Sony SLT-A35 is an excellent all-round performer that gets all the basic stuff right and is fun to shoot with.
-The feature set is great for a camera at this price point and if you can live without an optical viewfinder the SLT-A35 is a very good alternative to more traditional DSLRs.
+The Sony SLT-A35 is an excellent all-around performer that gets all the basic stuff right and is fun to shoot with.
+The feature set is great for a camera at this price point, and if you can live without an optical viewfinder, the SLT-A35 is a very good alternative to more traditional DSLRs.